AllTheBacteria/AllTheBacteria/reproducibility/All-samples/assembly/README.md

     --nuc_script /path/to/nucmer_splitter.py \
     --nuc_dir /path/to/GCA_009914755.split_ref
 ```

+By default, reads are downloaded with `enaDataGet`.
+To use `sracha` instead,
+add `--download_method sracha`.
+This runs `sracha get` with one thread, one
+connection, and `--split split-files`, using sracha's default NCBI download
+source.
+ENA metadata is still downloaded and written to `ena_meta.json`, but
+the ENA FASTQ MD5 check is only applied when using `enaDataGet`.

 It will take up to around 17GB of RAM, and take anything from about 1 hour
 to several hours to run, depending on the sample.